josephcarpinelli/MonsterVersus/README.md

-# Monster Versus DOM Game
+# Shape Red - DOM Game

-A monster versus DOM game similar in nature to a popular franchise, but much simplified, and for the DOM.
+A shape versus DOM game meant to look similar in style to the first game in a popular franchise, but much simplified to meet project requirements.

+Battle as, and against one of three types of shapes, with each having a unique strength and weakness.

+Currently missing most functionality like selecting a name, shape type, and multiple rounds of battle.

 # Contact